chasbro/most-popular-tags/readme.txt

 1. Upload `mostpopulartags.php` to the `/wp-content/plugins/` directory of your WordPress installation
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. The Most Popular Tags widget can now be configured and used from the Appearance -> Widgets menu
+4. If you want to embed a tag cloud in your posts or pages, use the [tagcloud] shortcode.
+See http://www.maxpagels.com/?p=6431 for detailed instructions

 == Screenshots ==
 1. Widget configuration

 == Changelog ==

+- 3.1.0: Added the [tagcloud] shortcode, making it easy to embed tag clouds in posts and pages, not just as a widget.
 - 3.0.0: Fixed bug where decimal unit sizes could not be added, added support for the Root em unit
 - 2.86: Improved code formatting and minor code performance upgrades
 - 2.85: Added the option to display link categories in addition to regular categories and tags